COVID-19 Special Events Updates: July 23, 2021

 Austin Public Health is also working closely with City of Austin departments that have event facilities.
 Each department is operating on an independent reopening schedule.

-Austin Public Library Department has announced The Austin Central Library will begin hosting private events and facility rentals beginning April 1, 2021 on a limited basis and at a reduced capacity.
+Austin Public Library Department announced The Austin Central Library will begin hosting private events and facility rentals beginning April 1, 2021.
 All events must receive approval by local health authorities and adhere to Austin–Travis County COVID-19 safety guidelines.
 More information is located at the rental page.

 Gatherings on City Parkland and Park Facilities